What is encryption? (A comprehensive guide)

 Explaining the technology behind online data security, and its limits for privacy

-Read our article to discover more about encyption and data protection.
+Read on to discover more about encryption and data protection.

 A brief history of encryption